 Insulin Pump Education for School Nurses

-The School Nurse Pump Education Program is a full day program designed by the pediatric staff at the Joslin Diabetes Center under the direction of Lori Laffel, M.D., M.P.H., Joslin's Chief of the Pediatric, Adolescent and Young Adult Section.
+The Insulin Pump Education Program for School Nurses is a full day program designed by the pediatric staff at the Joslin Diabetes Center under the direction of Lori Laffel, M.D., M.P.H., Joslin's Chief of the Pediatric, Adolescent and Young Adult Section.
 The program will provide school nurses with a greater understanding of the management of school-age children and adolescents wearing insulin pumps.

 All attendees will go to the following four breakout sessions: